meeshkan/beginners-guide-to-property-based-testing/ARTICLE.md

 The test passes - showing that the optimized, hard to follow code of `gmpy2.popcount` gives the same results as our slower but simpler `count_bits_slow` function.
 Note that if this was the only reason to bring in gmpy2 as a dependency, it would be wise to benchmark if the performance improvements of it really would outweight the cost and weight of the dependency.

-# Finding an issue in the wild
+# Finding an issue in the wild / Finding a bug in a real library (something like that)
 We haven't had a failing test yet - let's go hunting!

+So far we've seen how to use it, but we haven't used it to find a bug.
+Let's put it use.

 ![Comic about debugging, an actual bug crawling out of a computer](https://img.devrant.com/devrant/rant/r_1495963_9LswA.jpg)

-The [json5](https://pypi.org/project/json5/) library for [JSON5](https://json5.org/) serialization might be a good fit (besides being a young project and therefore more likely to contain bugs):
+The [json5](https://pypi.org/project/json5/) library for [JSON5](https://json5.org/) serialization might be a good fit (besides being a young project and therefore more likely to contain bugs - picked a project that's more likely to have a bug - if you took a random project, it's less likely that you'll uncover a bug - maybe remove):

 - One **property** of JSON5 is that it is a superset of JSON.
 - Another **property** (which is true of most serialization formats) is that deserializing a serialized string should give us back the original object.